-- 7. If applicable, install the cooling shroud. - 8.
-Close the server module. - 9.
-Install the server modulein the enclosure.

-As the system boots, it detects the presence of the new processor and automatically changes the system configuration information in the System Setup.

-- 10. Press <F2> to enter the System Setup and check that the processor information matches the new system configuration. - 11.
+- 7. Install the cooling shroud. - Close the server module. - Install the server module in the enclosure. - As the system boots, it detects the presence of the new processor and automatically changes the system configuration information in the System Setup. - 10.
+Press <F2> to enter the System Setup and check that the processor information matches the new system configuration. - 11.
 Run the system diagnostics to verify that the new processor operates correctly. - 12.
 Update the system BIOS.

-Hard Drives/SSDs
+Hard Drives

-- The system supports up to two 2.5 inch SSD, SAS, or SATA hard drives. - All drives connect to the server module system board through the SAS/SATA/SSD backplane board. - Hard drives/SSDs are supplied in special hot-swappable drive carriers that fit in the drive bays. - SSD/SAS/SATA hard drives cannot be mixed within a server module.
+- The system supports up to two 2.5 inch SAS/SATA/PCIe SSDs or SAS/SATA hard drives. - All drives connect to the server module system board through the hard-drive/SSD backplane board. - Hard drives/SSDs are supplied in special hot-swappable drive carriers that fit in the drive bays. - SAS/SATA/PCIe SSDs or SAS/SATA hard drives cannot be mixed within a server module.